 Ever since New Zealand was acclaimed by international connoisseurs during the 1990s as being home to the world’s finest Sauvignon Blanc, wine enthusiasts have been flocking to this dual island down under.

-At Wine Paths, our local experts can organise exclusive NZ wine tours, including elaborate tastings, luxury accommodation, fine dining experiences and some unique activities – with itineraries that can be tailor made to your exact specifications.
+At Wine Paths, our local experts can organize exclusive NZ wine tours, including elaborate tastings, luxury accommodation, fine dining experiences and some unique activities – with itineraries that can be tailor-made to your exact specifications.

 You will typically be given the opportunity to explore several vineyards accompanied by a professional guide before sampling numerous vintages, often accompanied by local cuisine.

 In the North Island, Hawkes Bay is generally considered the go-to travel destination for New Zealand wine tours as it is home to many of the country’s finest wineries and an established route that also showcases the area’s art deco architecture and artisan producers.
 New Zealand’s largest city, Auckland, also has its own wine tasting scene, although this is largely concentrated in the nearby Waiheke Island which can be reached in a 35-minute ferry ride.
 The island was ranked the fifth best destination in the world to visit by the Lonely Planet in 2016.